 One way to not suck at marketing is to have an actual procedure to know who you are marketing to.
 Want to impress your boss?
-Show her that you understand the market, and people you are marketing to.
+Show her that you understand the parents you are marketing to.

 The only way to do that, is to get it down on paper.
 We use a technique called Buyer Persona development.
-Buyer personas are fictitious, generalized representations of your ideal customers.
-They help you understand your customers and perspective customers better, and make it easier for you to tailor your marketing efforts to your specific audience.
+Buyer personas are fictitious, generalized representations of your ideal parents.
+They help you understand your customers and prospective parents better, and make it easier for you to tailor your marketing efforts to your specific audience.

 #2: Do the Math:

-Managers love to manage by the numbers.
-Demonstrating that you put some thought into the numbers is the first sign that you don’t suck at marketing.
+Executive Directors love to manage by the numbers.
+Demonstrating that you put some thought into the numbers is the first sign that you don’t suck at school marketing.

 OK, grab your calculator…